Merzasphor/MWSE/docs/source/types/tes3uiElement.md

 ### `autoHeight`

 When `true`, automatically expands element dimensions to fit child elements.
-Dimensions are restricted by minWidth, minHeight, maxWidth and maxHeight properties.
+Dimensions are restricted by `minWidth`, `minHeight`, `maxWidth` and `maxHeight` properties.

 **Returns**: